Another day, another Cobalt Strike beacon on a Domain Controller (DC). 😬

 While most security professionals may feel it’s obvious to protect an environment’s workstations, the cost of doing so can prevent it from actually happening.
 Many teams may believe that having antivirus installed on the workstations is good enough.
 And while this may save money in the short term, at the end of the day, antivirus solutions are reactive, finding only known indicators and threats.
 And with the added “bonus” of alert fatigue, any issues flag have the potential to be ignored.

 When our partners use all available features of The Huntress Managed Security Platform, these threats can be identified faster and easier.
-Our ThreatOps team uses the tools at their disposal—Managed Antivirus, Process Insights, Persistent Foothold Detection and Ransomware Canaries—to remedy the threat before significant damage is done.
+Our ThreatOps team uses the tools at their disposal—Managed Antivirus, Managed EDR, Persistent Foothold Detection and Ransomware Canaries—to remedy the threat before significant damage is done.
 Ultimately, being able to dig deeper into identified Cobalt Strike beacons empowers our team to deliver a contextually accurate and actionable incident report to our partners.

 But for any of this to work, each endpoint must have an EDR tool, such as Huntress, installed for full visibility.
 Otherwise, threat actors have the luxury of defenders only knowing part of the story and what’s going on.
-Lateral movement becomes harder to seek out, leaving threat actors to explore and weak havoc in the form of malicious executions.
+Lateral movement becomes harder to seek out, leaving threat actors to explore and wreak havoc in the form of malicious executions.

 Full Visibility Is Key